cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     `-d`), this technique is deprecated and will be removed from future versions of the API.

+### Executing queries after initialization

-You can also specify a custom list of queries that will be executed once, just after the database is created and configured.
-These queries will be executed as the *superuser* (`postgres`), connected to the `postgres`
+You can specify a custom list of queries that will be executed once, just after the cluster is created and configured.
-database:
+These queries  will be executed as the *superuser* (`postgres`), connected to the `postgres`, `template1`, or the application database specified in the `initdb` section, respectively with `postInitSQL`, `postInitTemplateSQL`, or`postInitApplicationSQL`.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1